bids-standard/pybids/paper/paper.md

 specific to one narrow context).
 At present, its core and most widely used module supports simple and flexible querying and manipulation of BIDS datasets.
-PyBIDS makes it easy for researchers and developers working in Python to search for BIDS files by keywords and/or metadata; to construct BIDS-valid path names for new files; and to validate projects against the BIDS specification, among other applications.
+PyBIDS makes it easy for researchers and developers working in Python to search for BIDS files by keywords and/or metadata; to consolidate and retrieve file-associated metadata spread out across multiple levels of a BIDS hierarhcy;
+to construct BIDS-valid path names for new files; and to validate projects against the BIDS specification, among other applications.

-In addition to this core functionality, PyBIDS also contains an ever-growing set of modules that support additional capabilities.
-At present, PyBIDS includes tools for (1) reading and manipulating data contained in various BIDS-defined files (e.g., physiological recordings, event files, or participant-level variables); (2) constructing design matrices and contrasts that support the new ``BIDS-StatsModel`` specification (for machine-readable representation of fMRI statistical models); and (3) automated generation of partial methods sections.
+In addition to this core functionality, PyBIDS also contains an ever-growing set of modules that support additional capabilities meant to keep up with the evolution and expansion of the BIDS specification itself.
+At present, PyBIDS includes tools for (1) reading and manipulating data contained in various BIDS-defined files (e.g., physiological recordings, event files, or participant-level variables); (2) constructing design matrices and contrasts that support the new ``BIDS-StatsModel`` specification (for machine-readable representation of fMRI statistical models); and (3) automated generation of partial Methods sections for inclusion in publications.

 PyBIDS can be easily installed on all platforms via pip (``pip install pybids``), though currently it is not officially supported on Windows.
 The